damomarco/receipt_tracker/docs/readme.md

 1.  **Add a Receipt**: Click the large `+` button at the bottom right of the screen.
 2.  **Capture or Upload**: Take a photo of your receipt or upload an existing image.
-3.  **Automatic Processing**: The app will automatically send the image to the Gemini API to extract the relevant details.
+3.  **Automatic Processing**: The app will automatically send the image to the Gemini API to extract the relevant details, including an itemized list.
 4.  **Review and Save**: The extracted data will appear in editable fields.
-Review the information, make any necessary corrections, and click "Save Receipt".
+Review the information, edit line items as needed, and click "Save Receipt".
-5.  **Ask Questions**: Use the chat interface in the add/edit modal to ask specific questions about the receipt, like "What items are listed?".
+5.  **Ask Questions**: Use the chat interface in the add/edit modal to ask specific questions about the receipt.
 6.  **Manage Receipts**: View all your receipts on the main screen, grouped by date.
+Use the "Show items" toggle to see the itemized list.
 7.  **Edit or Delete**: Use the icons on each receipt card to edit its details or delete it.
 8.  **Export Data**: Click the "Export" button for any date to download a CSV file of that day's receipts.